|

 the standard cigar-shaped fuselage still employed by aircraft

-Council on Aeronautics (NACA, later NASA) was partly due to his
+National Advisory Council on Aeronautics (NACA, later NASA) was

-efforts.
-He managed the U.S. Navy's aerodynamics lab from 1914 to
+engineer for the Curtiss Aeroplane and Motor Company, then managed the U.S. Navy's aerodynamics lab from 1916 to

-"Guggenheim Chair."
+retired in 1946.
 Although his contributions to pioneer aviation

 were many and notable, unfortunately he is best remembered for his

-Langely Aerodrome to be the first airplane "capable" of
+Aerodrome in 1914 and wrote the 1914 Smithsonian report declaring the 1903 Langely Aerodrome to be the first airplane "capable" of

 |

-Alfred Francis Zahm.
+Albert Francis Zahm.

 Zahm's 1901 wind tunnel at Catholic University was capable of